Empirical Evaluation of Google Translate across 107 Languages

 A. English to Language X2

 I asked native speakers of each language to evaluate a fixed set of 20 items translated from English to their language.
 Respondents were asked to rate each translation on a scale of A (good), B (understandable), or C (wrong).
 For example, an evaluator might give the equivalent of “not good see” a B score for “out of focus”.
 From these reports, I determined two ratings.
 The “Tarzan” score reflects the percentage of time that GT gave a result that transmits roughly the original meaning, regardless of the quality.
 The “Bard”3 score is a measure of how often GT arrives at human-caliber translations, with A translations weighted double over B. “Tarzan” indicates the base level functionality of GT between English and a given language – the ability to communicate “Me Tarzan, you Jane”4 (MTyJ) in such a way that Jane and Tarzan know what each other are talking about.
 “Bard” indicates the extent to which GT produces translations from English that sound natural to a language’s speakers.
-The “Tarzan” designation is not meant to be pejorative – enabling rudimentary communication between people who could not otherwise converse is an extraordinary accomplishment, with an instance of effective Tarzan translation shown in Sentence 5 of Table 1 – but it is intended to indicate where the language’s technical integration sits between stone axes and iPhones.
+The “Tarzan” designation is not meant to be pejorative – enabling rudimentary communication between people who could not otherwise converse is an extraordinary accomplishment, with an instance of effective Tarzan translation shown in Sentence 5 of Table 1 and a photo of a real-life Tarzan translation situation in Picture 16.1 – but it is intended to indicate where the language’s technical integration sits between stone axes and iPhones.

 The goal of the test was to discover whether GT delivers understandable equivalents of meaningful formulations that occur regularly within common English.
 Translating outward from English is the most consistent use-case for GT.
 In addition, Google has developed extremely strong processing tools for English that it can apply whenever English is the source language, such as the ability to identify parts of speech (e.g. distinguishing the verb from the noun in “I will pack a lunch in my pack”), named entities (e.g. treating “Out of Africa” as a film title that should be left intact), and inflected forms (e.g. marking “I thought” as first person past tense of “think”).
 I therefore tested the task on which GT is most likely to show its strongest performance: from the vocabulary and training materials in its central language, vis-à-vis the languages that they have directly matched.